chantzos/__/README.md

 So, this is window manager with a fullscreen mode (default mode for all d and a floating mode but where the windows can be moved and resized with the keyboard.
-By default at startup, the X_startup function from Xsrv class is executed, which for now starts the urxvtd daemon and the __shell application,
+By default at startup, the X_startup function from Xsrv class is executed, which for now starts the urxvtd daemon and the __shell application.

 Also available, are many of the basic system commands, which they mimic the behavior with
 their Gnu-coreutils counterparts, with some extensions, but which are _common_ to utilities